Countess Stoeffel

-Margaret “Gretchen” Ustick (aka Countess Stoeffel; 1874 – June 19, 1928) was a Swiss-American actress.
+Margaret “Gretchen” Ustick (aka Countess Stoeffel; 1874 – June 19, 1928) was an American actress.

-Career

-In 1919 Mrs. Wood founded the Art-O-Graf Film company of Denver, and she was on the board of directors.
-In 1920 Mrs. Wood was an actress in the films; Wolves of the Street and The Desert Scorpion.

-Personal life and death
+Early life and education

 Mrs. Wood, as she was known, was born Margarita Gager in 1874, Vienna, Austria.
 She married a German national named Fischer and on December 22, 1896, in Todtmoos, Waldshut, Baden-Württemberg, Germany they had one child, Phillip Heinrich Carl Fischer.
 Margarita and Fischer divorced in 1900.
 Margarita returned home to Vienna and in 1898, with the help of Count Louis K. Stoeffel of the Arbon Castle at Lake Maggiore at Ticino, she regained custody of her son.
 She later married "Count" Stoeffel, and it was in Switzerland in 1900 that her son, Heinrich Carl Fischer, was abducted by his father's family.